-This section presents SWOT-- strengths weakness, opportunities and threats--analysis of the three major distribution networks as agents in the BC model: pharmaceutical, FMCG (grocery shops), and telecom stores.
-16
+This section presents SWOT-- strengths weakness, opportunities and threats--analysis of the three major distribution networks as agents in the BC model: pharmaceutical, FMCG (grocery shops), and telecom stores.16

 Pharmaceutical: There is no specific design for supply chain of medicines in the Indian market; it varies with change in region and company.
-Generally, products are transported to distributors either through a C&F17 or directly.
+Generally, products are transported to distributors either through a $C\&F^{17}$ or directly.
 Mostly one C&F agent looks after an entire district and acts as a link between distributors or stockist and the pharmaceutical company.
 Distributors are normally situated in central locations in cities from where they cater to the supplies needed by the retailers in their area.
 Stockists are based in large-to-mid-size cities and act as, both retail sellers and wholesale dealers to smaller retail medicine outlets.
 Thus, it is the retailers who interact directly with consumers, both in rural and urban areas.
-Generally, retailers earn a margin of 0-10%, whereas distributors earn a margin of 2-9%
+Generally, retailers earn a margin of 0-10%, whereas distributors earn a margin of 2-9%.

-V ν11 cicas distributors earn a margin of 2-9%.
-Strengths + + + Good reputation of the pharmaceutical retailers in the rural areas as they are considered to be more educated and honest because of their profession.
+Strengths ++++++ Good reputation of the pharmaceutical retailers in the rural areas as they are considered to be more educated and honest because of their profession.
 Most medical shops have a better set-up compared to other shops and usually have more than one person at the counter.
 They are thus, more suitable for banking.
 Due to the high value of their stocks, most pharmaceutical retailers have a better financial capacity to invest in this additional line of business.
 Pharmaceutical retailers are already registered with government departments, like drug authorities, sales department and IT department.
 This tends to make drug retailers more reliable.
 All households visit such shops every once in a while.
-Veakn - Oppor > + Source of additional revenue apart from the main business for both retailers and distributors Existing sales of retailers may also increase because of Threa -

-- The medical shops are not many in number in semi-urban areas and often quite crowded. - All retailers are not served by the distribution channel in remote rural areas, so they have to go to the market to buy stocks and thus often close their shops.
-This channel cannot be used for regular banking business. - The distributors remain busy all the time as they deal with several companies.
+Veakn The medical shops are not many in number in semi-urban areas and often quite crowded.
+All retailers are not served by the distribution channel in remote rural areas, so they have to go to the market to buy stocks and thus often close their shops.
+This channel cannot be used for regular banking business.
+The distributors remain busy all the time as they deal with several companies.
 The marketing agents take orders in the first half of the day, and in the second half, return to the office for getting the delivery ready.
-They do not have enough time to get into this new business, which does not match well with their existing work. - Existing sales of retailers may also increase because additional sales to the new customer base acquired for banking purposes. - Extended working hours of medical stores may be very useful for considering them for banking business - Lack of banking experience along with time constraints imposed by additional medical counselling--most pharmaceutical retailers feel obliged to offer regular customers--may lead to neglect of small-value transactions. - Unintended errors or technological problems at bank's end may ruin the existing relations of retailers with their customers, which is a big risk for them.
+They do not have enough time to get into this new business, which does not match well with their existing work.
+Opportunity ++++++ Source of additional revenue apart from the main business for both retailers and distributors Existing sales of retailers may also increase because of additional sales to the new customer base acquired for banking purposes.
+Extended working hours of medical stores may be very useful for considering them for banking business Threats Lack of banking experience along with time constraints imposed by additional medical counsellingmost pharmaceutical retailers feel obliged to offer regular customersmay lead to neglect of small-value transactions.
+Unintended errors or technological problems at bank's end may ruin the existing relations of retailers with their customers, which is a big risk for them.